 What is Involved in Gynecomastia Surgery Recovery?

-You will be up walking around on the day of surgery, and can return to work within a week, if you feel well enough.
-If you have stitches, they will be removed 1-2 weeks after the surgery.
-You should avoid sexual activity for a week or two, and heavy exercise for about 3-4 weeks.
+You will be up walking around on the day of surgery, and can return to work within a week, if you feel well enough.* If you have stitches, they will be removed a couple of weeks after the surgery.
+You should avoid sexual activity for a week or two, and heavy exercise for several weeks.
 You must avoid any activity or job that requires heavy lifting or risks a blow to the chest area for at least a month.
-Avoid exposing scars to the sun for at least six months.
+Avoid exposing scars to the sun for several months.
 Sunlight can cause the scar to darken.
 If sun exposure is unavoidable, use a strong sunblock.

 Gynecomastia surgery is very effective, and can greatly improve your appearance and boost your self-confidence.*